Sunday, March 31, 2024

 Of course, systematically rescuing and harboring Nazi war criminals would tend to confirm it.

-So Brian Owensby said some really dumb things.
-Oh well, he's probably better suited for such intellectual pursuits as Semester at Sea cruises or whatever global studies thing he's doing.
-As for Tom Noble, one would have thought he wouldn't have acted in a way that kind of concealed the Vatican's involvement in helping Nazi war criminals escape before he went to Notre Dame.
-Then again I always had to listen to this Jesuit priest on the faculty at UVa, Gerald Fogarty, take extreme umbrage at people pointing out ties between the Vatican under Pius XII and the Nazis.
+So Brian Owensby said some incredibly stupid and profoundly offensive things.
+It's obviously not the first time a UVa history professor has made an ass of himself by not knowing his ostensible subject matter.
+Merrill Peterson repeatedly and indignantly upbraided Fawn McKay Brodie for having the temerity to argue that Thomas Jefferson had probably fathered children by a woman he owned.
+I think we all know how that historical argument turned out.
+Oh well, Owensby is probably better suited for such intellectual pursuits as Semester at Sea cruises or whatever global studies thing he's doing.
+As for Tom Noble, one would have thought that he wouldn't have acted in a way that kind of concealed the Vatican's involvement in helping Nazi war criminals escape before he went to Notre Dame.
+Then again I always had to listen to that Jesuit priest on the faculty at UVa, Jerry "the self-identified Mick" Fogarty, take extreme umbrage at people pointing out the ties between the Vatican under Pius XII and the Nazis.

 Tuesday, March 19, 2024